aws/copilot-cli/site/content/docs/developing/addons/environment.en.md

 ##### Referencing from a workload addon

 In your workload addons, you can reference a value from your environment addons, as long as that value is exported.
-To do so, use [`Fn::ImportValue`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-importvalue.html) function with that value's export name to import it from an environment addon.
+To do so, use the [`Fn::ImportValue`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-importvalue.html) function with that value's export name to import it from an environment addon.

 ???- note "Example: An IAM policy to access an environment-level DynamoDB table"